57ar7up/chaos/README.md

 - Democracy, as the anarchy commit crashed the server and was reverted
 - @PlasmaPower with [#138](https://github.com/chaosbot/chaos/pull/138)
 - Democracy, as PlasmaPower relinquished his control with [#153](https://github.com/chaosbot/chaos/pull/153)

-## Server details

-* **ChaosBot runs with Python 3.6.1 on Ubuntu 14.04 Trusty.**
-* **Its process is managed under [supervisor](http://supervisord.org/).**  Avoid writing your own process-management tooling unless it is going to replace supervisor completely.
-* **It has root access on its server.**  This means you are able to install packages and perform other privileged operations, provided you can initiate those changes through a pull request.
-* **Its domain name is [chaosthebot.com](http://chaosthebot.com)**.
-* **It's hosted on a low-tier machine in the cloud.**  This means there aren't a ton of resources available to it: 2TB network transfer, 30GB storage, 2GB memory, and 1 CPU core.
-Try not to deliberately DoS it.
-* **MySQL is installed locally.**

 ## FAQ